 3) Why are the tax rules always changing?
 The reason is because there are always new politicians in office who need to push their agenda to show they aren't useless tools.
 If all laws stayed the same, there would really be no need for such a large government.
 One year we will have $166,800, 3%, and 33.3% and the next year we could have $200,000 and 1%.
 We need to always be cognizant of the major tax laws.

 4) The ideal income for maximum happiness is not far off of $200,000 a year.
-If you make $200,000, the government won't persecute you, and you will only lose $331 in mortgage interest deduction as your income is $33,200 above the $166,800 phaseout cap.
+If you make $200,000, the government won't persecute you.
+You will only lose $331 in mortgage interest deduction as your income is $33,200 above the $166,800 phaseout cap.
 That's not so bad.
-Unfortunately, you won't be able to take advantage of the $1,000 Child Tax Credit, which completely phases out at $95,000.
+Unfortunately, you won't be able to take advantage of the $2,000 Child Tax Credit, which completely phases out at $95,000.

-It's generally good to go with the government and take advantage of all its offerings, rather than go against the government.
-In this age of massive monetary stimulus, you should think about owning real assets and take on reasonable debt given inflation will inflate higher your assets and inflate away your debt.
+It's generally good to go with the government and take advantage of all its offerings.
+In this age of massive monetary stimulus, you should think about owning real assets.
+Take on reasonable debt given inflation will inflate higher your assets and inflate away your debt.

 The Mortgage Interest Deduction Limit Is Better Than Nothing